Cotswolds: In culture

-The television series Father Brown was almost entirely filmed in the Cotswolds.
+The television series Father Brown is set in and primarily filmed in the Cotswolds.
 Scenes and buildings in Sudeley Castle was often featured in the series.
-The vicarage in Blockley was used for the main character's residence and the Anglican St Peter and St Paul church was the Roman Catholic St Mary's in the series.
-Other filming locations included Guiting Power, the former hospital in Moreton-in-Marsh, the Winchcombe railway station, Lower Slaughter, and St Peter's Church in Upper Slaughter.

-In the 2010s, BBC TV series Poldark, the location for Ross Poldark's family home "Trenwith" is Chavenage House, Tetbury, which is open to the public.

-Many exterior shots of village life in the Downton Abbey TV series were filmed in Bampton, Oxfordshire.
-Other filming locations in that county included Swinbrook, Cogges, and Shilton.
+The vicarage in Blockley was used for the main character's residence and the Anglican St Peter and St Paul church was the Roman Catholic St Mary's.
+Other filming locations included Guiting Power, the former hospital in Moreton-in-Marsh, Winchcombe railway station, Lower Slaughter, and St Peter's Church in Upper Slaughter.
+In the 2010s BBC TV series Poldark, the location for Ross Poldark's family home, Trenwith, is Chavenage House, Tetbury, which is open to the public.
+Many exterior shots of village life in the Downton Abbey TV series were filmed in Bampton, Oxfordshire; other filming locations in that county included Swinbrook, Cogges, and Shilton.
+The television documentary agriculture-themed series Clarkson's Farm was filmed at various locations around Chipping Norton.

-The city of Bath hosted crews that filmed parts of the movies Vanity Fair, Persuasion, Dracula, and The Duchess.
-Gloucester and other places in Gloucestershire, some within the Area of Natural Beauty, have been a popular location for filming period films and television programmes over the years.
-Gloucester Cathedral has been particularly popular.

-The sighting of peregrine falcons in the landscape of the Cotswolds is mentioned in The Peregrine by John Alec Baker.

-The television documentary agriculture-themed series Clarkson's Farm were filmed at various locations around Chipping Norton.
+The author Jilly Cooper is closely associated with the area, basing her fictional county of Rutshire, and its book series the Rutshire Chronicles, on the area.